AndersDeath/diary2/000-current.md

 # 30 April - Sunday - Barcelona - 213 day of immigration

 So, we are still here in barcelona and our trop continues.
 Today we were at park guell which is nice place I would say. then we visited museum of design.
 It's also cool place.
 The first part of the day we spent at home.
 I was working on current tasks and then went outside and recorded some video piece for my video blog.
+In general